Click Here To Schedule A Consultation

 What is the downtime after Botox injections?

 One Botox treatment can be performed in as little as ten minutes, which means it can even be done on your lunch break.
-There is little or no down time from Botox injections.
-There can be some mild temporary swelling at the site of injection.
+There is little or no downtime from Botox injections.
+There can be some mild temporary swelling at the injection sites.
 We advise all patients to refrain from any blood thinners, vitamins, or fish oils for one week before the procedure to lessen the risk of bruising at the injection site.

-Patients should not receive Botox if they are allergic to any of the ingredients in Botox in the medication guide for Botox, or have had an allergic reaction to any other botulinum toxin product such as Myobloc, Dysport, or Xeomin.
-It is important to remember that Botox is a prescription medicine, that is injected into the muscles, and can have potential side effects like any other medication.
+Patients should not receive Botox if they are allergic to any of the ingredients in Botox in the medication guide for Botox or have had an allergic reaction to any other botulinum toxin product such as Myobloc, Dysport, or Xeomin.
+It is important to remember that Botox is a prescription medicine that is injected into the muscles and can have potential side effects like any other medication.
 Botox injections should not be done when patients are pregnant or breastfeeding.
-Dr. Green will review all of your medical history and current medications with you before treating you with Botox injections for facial wrinkles.
+Dr. Green will review your medical history and current medications before treating you with Botox injections for facial wrinkles.

-It is important to tell Dr. Green is you have any muscle nerve conditions such as ALS or Lou Gehrig’s disease, myasthenia gravis, or Lambert-Eaton syndrome.
-Always let Dr. Green know if you are taking any prescription medications (including muscle relaxants antibiotics for infection, allergy or cold medicines, sleeping pills), herbal supplements, or over-the-counter medications, which could potentially interact with your Botox treatment.
+It is important to tell Dr. Green if you have any muscle nerve conditions such as ALS, Lou Gehrig’s disease, myasthenia gravis, or Lambert-Eaton syndrome.
+Always let Dr. Green know if you are taking any prescription medications (including muscle relaxants, antibiotics for infection, allergy or cold medicines, sleeping pills), herbal supplements, or over-the-counter medications, which could potentially interact with your Botox treatment.
 It is always advised to discontinue any blood thinners for at least one week before your Botox injections.

 • Localized swelling